 The competition is judged entirely at the Canadian Chemical Engineering Conference in the following two stages:

-- The first stage is a poster competition during the conference’s Welcome Reception on Sunday, where all teams set up and present their posters as per Instructions for Presenters on the conference site.
+- The first stage is a poster competition, where all teams present their posters as per Instructions for Presenters on the conference site.
 Typically, judges spend 10-15 minutes with each team to ask questions.
 The top three teams are announced on the same night.

-- The second stage is an oral competition on Monday, where each of the top three teams from the poster competition is asked to give a 30-minute oral presentation (including answers to questions) about their project to a panel of judges.
+- The second stage is an oral competition, where each of the top three teams from the poster competition is asked to give a 30-minute oral presentation (including answers to questions) about their project to a panel of judges.